AnanthuNarashimman/AlgoFlowLP/README.md

 AlgoFlow is a web-based coding playground designed to make algorithmic problem-solving intuitive and fun.
 Combining a LeetCode-style code editor, an AI chatbot, and a unique flowchart tool, it helps you visualize, code, and debug algorithms like never before.
 Whether you're a student, interview prepper, or coding enthusiast, AlgoFlow is here to guide you through the logic maze!

+## Repository Structure
+This repository contains the **landing page and marketing website** for AlgoFlow, built with Next.js.
+The core application (code playground, AI chatbot, flowchart tool) is being developed separately as a **Vite + React application** and will be linked once ready.

 ## Part of the Idea Series
 This project is part of my **Idea Series**, a collection of repos where I turn creative sparks into reality.
 AlgoFlow is currently in the **idea phase**, meaning it’s a work-in-progress being built live.
 Follow along as I transform this vision into a fully functional tool—expect updates, experiments, and maybe a few "aha!" moments!